Joanpriscilla/dsc-phase-1-project/README.md

 December releases were the most popular, with an average popularity of 3.60.

-visual presentation of the information.
+visual presentation of popular months.

 ![Image Alt Text](readmepictures/pmonth.png)